Hochschule Bonn-Rhein-Sieg University of Applied Sciences: National Code of Conduct and international partnerships

 The Hochschule Bonn-Rhein-Sieg University of Applied Sciences has agreed to accept the "National Code of Conduct on Foreign Students at German Universities", passed by the German Rectors’ Conference in 2009.
 The Code of Conduct is aimed at strengthening internationalisation at German universities by securing and continuously enhancing the quality of support provided to international students.
 The guiding principle is, wherever possible, to grant international students the same rights as German or EU students enjoy and, over and above that, to offer them the services and assistance that they particularly need.
 The Code of Conduct is a voluntary commitment by the participating universities and contains fundamental standards relevant to the areas of information, marketing and admission as well as academic, language and social support.

-International students coming to the Bonn-Rhein-Sieg University of Applied Sciences can rely upon compliance with the standards.
+International students coming to the Hochschule Bonn-Rhein-Sieg can rely upon compliance with the standards.
 This voluntary commitment demonstrates H-BRS' undertaking to provide appropriate support, which is an essential condition for the sustainable success of international students and researchers.
 Hochschule Bonn-Rhein-Sieg currently maintains partnerships with approximately 60 universities all over the world.

 The Bonn Student Union (Studierendenwerk Bonn)

-The Bonn Student Union (Studierendenwerk Bonn) looks after the interests of all students in the surrounding region, including those enrolled at the Bonn-Rhein-Sieg University of Applied Sciences.
+The Bonn Student Union (Studierendenwerk Bonn) looks after the interests of all students in the surrounding region, including those enrolled at Hochschule Bonn-Rhein-Sieg.
 It is responsible for H-BRS' food service, provides accommodation and helps with student finance as well as childcare.
 It is the students’ contact point for all matters relating to student welfare.

 The student executive bodies and committees

-The interests of the Student Body, which comprises all the students enrolled at Bonn-Rhein-Sieg University, are represented by the following executive bodies and committees: the Student Parliament (StuPa), the General Students’ Committee (AStA), the student councils within each department as well as BRSU's central executive bodies, where the student representatives hold several seats.
+The interests of the Student Body, which comprises all the students enrolled at Hochschule Bonn-Rhein-Sieg are represented by the following executive bodies and committees: the Student Parliament (StuPa), the General Students’ Committee (AStA), the student councils within each department as well as BRSU's central executive bodies, where the student representatives hold several seats.
 Every student at Bonn-Rhein-Sieg University can be elected into one of these institutions for a one-year term of office.
 One of the boards of the AStA, dealing with cultural issues, initiates intercultural exchange projects.
 In addition, the student councils offer help and advice to international students.